SesethuPotye/Data-Governance/CHAPTER 4.md

 That said, once you make the decision to manage data as the high-value asset it is, you’re going to need a plan.
 That’s when a data strategy becomes the starting point.

+WHY DOES EVERY ORGANIZATION NEED A STRATEGY

+The purpose of any type of strategy is to agree on a set of guiding principles that inform decision-making in support of a desired outcome.
+In simple terms, it’s the roadmap on how to reach your goals.

+What is a Business Strategy?

+* A business strategy outlines how a company will achieve its vision (why it exists) and mission (what it does).
+* It clarifies decision-making, resource allocation, and prioritizes actions for leaders and teams.

+# Importance of a Strategy:

+* An agreed-upon strategy minimizes risks like conflicting goals between different leaders. (e.g., increasing profit vs. growing market share)
+* Without a clear strategy, confusion and chaos can arise.

+# Challenges of Business Strategy:

+* Developing and implementing a strategy can be difficult.
+* Some leaders might view strategy as bureaucratic and prefer focusing on daily execution.

+In short, a well-defined and communicated business strategy is essential for organizational alignment and reducing the risk of conflicting goals.
+While creating and executing a strategy can be challenging, it's crucial for a company's success.

+The behavior and outcomes of organizations that have a clear and agreed-upon strategy are often evident.
+Research shows that they typically execute with efficiency, have higher profits, grow larger, and more frequently hit their other success targets.

+* Strategy Beyond Big Goals: Business strategies encompass not only high-level objectives (profit growth) but also specific actions for departments (e.g., HR recruitment strategy to support profit growth).
+* Data as a Strategic Asset: Similar to processes and functions, data is a crucial asset requiring a strategic plan (data strategy) for effective management.
+* Justification for Data Strategy: The course emphasizes data's importance as a core asset.
+Having a clear roadmap (data strategy) to manage this asset is essential.

+After all, the existence of data does not equate to ensuring it is usable, accessible, high-quality, secure, and compliant.
+Additionally, turning data into value requires skills, policies, tools, and processes.

+* Data Strategy for All Sizes: Every business, regardless of size or industry, needs a data strategy to unlock its potential as a strategic asset.
+However, the complexity of the strategy should scale with the organization's size.
+* Benefits of a Data Strategy:
+  * Guides data-related decisions and resource allocation.
+  * Establishes data as a priority for the organization.
+  * Ensures data management optimizes the organization's success.

+If your organization doesn’t have a data strategy, create one.
+If you have a data strategy, make sure it’s current and effectively communicated